virtee/sev/README.md

 ### SNP ABIs

-Like SEV, the Linux kernel exposes another two different AMD SEV-SNP ABIs:
+Like SEV, the linux kernel exposes another two different AMD SEV-SNP ABIs:

 1. An ABI for managing the SEV-SNP platform itself
 2. An ABI for managing SEV-SNP enabled KVM virtual machines